-1) In approximately the 11th or 12th week of each course, the lab schedule availabilities for the following semester will be posted.
+- 1) In approximately the 11th or 12th week of each course, the clinical and lab schedule availabilities for the following semester will be posted.
 At this time, each class is to conduct signups.
 Documented Equal Opportunity Program (EOP) & Student Support Services (SSS) students will be given priority registration and need to present documentation of EOP qualification and inform the Nursing Program Chair by the 10th week of selection for clinical.
-All attempts should be made by students to avoid the need for a lottery, but if there are more students signed up for a lab than slots in the lab the selection goes to a lottery.

-- 2) The lottery proceeds as follows: - a.
-If the lab has more students sign-up than spaces all names of students signed up for that lab will be placed in lottery for drawing by a CSU Channel Islands Student Nursing Association officer (or designee) with the support of the Assistant Chair of the Nursing Program - b.
-Names are then drawn and spaces are filled in the desired lab - c.
-When spaces are filled, then the remaining names are placed in the available lab slots as their names are drawn.
-For example if there are eleven slots and there are thirteen signed up the first eleven get spots in the desired lab and the next two are placed in an open clinical slot. - 3) Once the lab assignments are made, the lab sign-up sheets are posted in the Nursing Department.
+All attempts should be made by students to avoid the need for a lottery, but if there are more students signed up for a clinical or lab than slots in the clinical/lab, the selection goes to a lottery. - 2) The lottery proceeds as follows: - a.
+If the clinical or lab has more students sign-up than spaces all names of students signed up for that clinical/lab will be placed in lottery for drawing by a CSU Channel Islands Student Nursing Association officer (or designee) with the support of the Assistant Chair of the Nursing Program - b.
+Names are then drawn and spaces are filled in the desired clinical/lab - c.
+When spaces are filled, then the remaining names are placed in the available clinical or lab slots as their names are drawn.
+For example if there are eleven slots and there are thirteen signed up the first eleven get spots in the desired lab and the next two are placed in an open clinical/lab slot. - 3) Once the clinical and lab assignments are made, the clinical/lab sign-up sheets are posted in the Nursing Department.
 Students are allowed one week for collaborative switching.
-Both individuals need to submit a signed requested to the Assistant Chair of the Nursing Program to switch lab the request must include signatures of both individuals for the mutual consent to switch. - 4) Once this one week period has passed the FINAL assignments will be posted in the Nursing Department. - 5) Prior to class beginning registration forms and tuition are due.
-It is the students' responsibility to register for the clinical laboratory for with they are assigned in the FINAL assignments. - 6) It is essential that enrollment and scheduling is done in this manner.
+Both individuals need to submit a signed requested to the Assistant Chair of the Nursing Program to switch lab the request must include signatures of both individuals for the mutual consent to switch - 4) Once this one week period has passed the FINAL assignments will be posted in the Nursing Department. - 5) Prior to class beginning, registration forms and tuition are due.
+It is the students' responsibility to register for the clinical laboratory for which they are assigned in the FINAL assignments with the code provided by the Nursing Office - 6) It is essential that enrollment and scheduling is done in this manner.
 At no time should anyone attempt to schedule him or her self in a lab other than those assigned.
-It causes students who are assigned to a lab the inability to register for their assigned lab. - 7) All lab assignments are FINAL!
-Even if a lab space becomes available because someone drops etc., that space is unavailable for anyone already assigned to another lab.
+It causes students who are assigned to a clinical/lab the inability to register for their assigned lab.

+- 7) All clinical and lab assignments are FINAL!
+Even if a clinical/lab space becomes available because someone drops etc., that space is unavailable for anyone already assigned to another clinical/lab.
 The reason for this are related to administrative procedures prior to the start of a new clinical rotation.
 The bottom line is, you must stay where you were placed at the time of sign-ups.
 If for some reason, you think you are in an extraordinary circumstance, and you need to speak to someone about changing, see the Assistant Chair of the Nursing Program.
 Do not under any circumstances change your schedule through administrative or other means.
-The Chair will provide you with options, or refer you to the first sentence of item \$5\$ of the registration procedures above.
+The Chair will provide you with options, or refer you to the first sentence of item #5 of the registration procedures above. - 8) Clinical and lab assignments related to time, date and site are subject to change based on availability considerations.
+A current site of employment is not preferred for student learning.